Amir El-Masry: Career

 El-Masry starred as refugee Omar in Ben Sharrock's Limbo.
 For his performance, he won Best Actor in a Film at the 2021 British Academy Scotland Awards.
 He was also nominated for a British Independent Film Award (BIFA) and a Chlotrudis Award, and appeared on end-of-year lists from Peter Bradshaw of The Guardian and The Playlist.
 El-Masry had television roles in the first series of the BBC One and HBO series Industry as Usman Abboud in 2020 and the Netflix science fiction series The One as Ben Naser in 2021.

 El-Masry was cast as a young Mohamed Al-Fayed in the fifth season of the Netflix Royal Family drama The Crown.
 He also has a recurring role in the BBC World War II drama SAS: Rogue Heroes and Jessica Hausner's Club Zero.

-In April 2024, it was announced that he had been cast as Prince Naseem in the upcoming biopic Giant.
+In April 2024, it was announced that he had been cast as Prince Naseem in the biopic Giant.
+After starting in Giant, he appeared as a guest star in the Egyptian biopic film El Sett, by Marwan Hamed, in which he appeared as a sound Engineer in a scene with Mona Zaki, who played the character of Egyptian legendary singer Umm Kulthum.
+In 2026, he starred in the Egyptian anthology film The Stories by Abu Bakr Shawky.
+In September 2026, the film was selected as the Egyptian entry in the 99th Academy Awards.

 Personal life

 El-Masry lives in Acton, London.
 He is Muslim.
-During the COVID-19 lockdown, El-Masry helped to launch MENA Arts UK.
 In September 2025, he signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."